6.15.3. Pointers To Functions: Callback Functions

 }

 Function pointers and callback functions.
 Callback functions may have any valid data type as a return type and may have zero or more arguments of any valid type.
-The following example is deliberately different to reinforce these concepts.
+This example is deliberately different from the atexit examples to reinforce these concepts.

-1. A callback function with an integer return type and parameter.
+1. An application-defined callback function with an integer return type and parameter.

-3. The highlighted syntax defines the variable cb as a pointer to a function.
-Furthermore, the function cb points to has an integer return type and argument.
+3. The highlighted syntax defines the parameter variable, cb, as a pointer to a function returning an integer and requiring an integer argument.

 4. The function-call parentheses form an operator that acts or operates on an address.
-So, calling a function through a pointer parameter looks like any other function call but uses the parameter name.
+So, calling a function through a pointer parameter looks like any other function call, but uses the parameter name.
+In this example, the statement highlighted with pink calls my_callback using the parameter cb.